 Tennessee began its existence as a part of North Carolina before becoming a part of the Southwest Territory and, in 1796, the 16th state.
 By that time, the state’s first college had already been operational for two years.
 Tusculum College established itself in 1794 as a private liberal arts school under the direction of the Presbyterian Church.
 Tusculum calls itself a pioneer in the inclusion of women and minorities and is home, today, to just under 1000 enrollees.

 Another of Tennessee’s top-notch private schools, Rhodes College is located in Tennessee’s largest city and, like Nashville, is a world capital for music (the blues, in this case).
 The Memphis liberal arts college was established by Freemasons in 1848 and, with just under 2000 students enrolled, offers its students the benefits of small class sizes and accessible staff members.
-Listed as #47 on U.S. News & World Report’s ranking of the nation’s Best Liberal Arts Colleges, Rhodes works directly with other places of higher learning—state and nationwide—to help its students procure far higher-than-average access to the grad school programs and institutions of their choice.
+Listed as #47 on U.S. News and World Report’s ranking of the nation’s Best Liberal Arts Colleges, Rhodes works directly with other places of higher learning — -state and nationwide — -to help its students procure far higher-than-average access to the grad school programs and institutions of their choice.